magwenelab/CodeStarterKit/ssh_keys.md

 # Add SSH Keys to a server
-With this you can connect to the server with ssh using a nickname and use VSCode Remote-SSH.
+With this, you can connect to the server with ssh using a nickname and use VSCode Remote-SSH.
+Before following this instruction make sure that you can connect to the server in a terminal using `ssh user@ip.address.of.server`.
+If you are using Windows with an SSH Client you might need to change the DNS settings.

 ## Create and add the SSH key to a server